OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 - Sage?
 - Gap: 132 with the latest GAP

-### Number of SageMath installation on Windows: developed by ODK, but is it measurable? @embray
+### Number of SageMath installation on Windows:
+- developed by ODK, but is it measurable? @embray

 ---

-## KPI 4: Researchers able to process structured and qualitative data #183
+## KPI 4: Researchers able to process structured and qualitative data in virtual and/or ubiquitous workspaces
 ---
-### Number of datasets in LMFDB: 50 in production database, 84 in beta database
+### Number of datasets in LMFDB:
+- 50 in production database, 84 in beta database
-### Number of components that support SCSCP: presumably 0
+### Number of components that support SCSCP
+- Presumably 0
 ### Nr of data queries on LMFDB (and knowledge produced via MMT):

 - 1357 sessions